 Since translators don’t have to translate 100% of the text, less time is needed to translate documents (compared to no CAT tools translation methods).
 It’s helpful especially when you need a rush translation.

-There are many ways to translate one word while retaining the same meaning.
-A simple example, “Quan trọng” literally means “important” in English, but it’s still correct if translators paraphrase it into “vital” or “crucial”.
-If translators use no CAT tools during the translating process, there can be several translations for the same source which leads to the inconsistency of the target documents.
-Likewise, in cases where many translators work together on one large-volume project, each of them might use a different translation for the same word.
-It’s not favorable to guarantee a consistent final outcome.
+In cases where many translators work together on one large-volume project, each of them might use a different translation for the same word, affecting the consistency of the final translation.
 Luckily, the problem can be solved by using CAT Tools.
-Thanks to Translation Memory, the terms used throughout the translation are consistent.
+Thanks to the Translation Memory, the terms used throughout the translation are consistent.
 It makes the translations smoother and thus, increases the overall quality of the projects.